How much should you pay yourself as a business owner?

 We’re British.
 We’re awkward.
-Conversations about salaries are difficult and emotional – even when that conversation is one you’re having with yourself.
-But it's a conversation you need to have.
+Conversations about salaries are difficult and emotional – even when that conversation is about understanding how much to pay yourself as a business owner, but it's a conversation you need to have.

 All too often, when people start businesses, they don’t really think about their own salaries – or don’t know how to think about them.
 But deciding what you’re going to pay yourself is a vital part of a business, and failing to do this can lead you to some serious problems.

-How should I decide how much to pay myself?
+How should I decide how much to pay myself as a small business or startup owner?

 Obviously, every company is different – so we can’t give you any exact numbers here.
 But there are some basic rules you can stick to.

-I stand by these rules for the vast majority of businesses – but I also realise they’re a touch vague and philosophical – so here’s some more specific things that you should be thinking about if you’re setting your own salary.
+I stand by these rules for the vast majority of businesses – but I also realise they’re a touch vague and philosophical – so here are some more specific things that you should be thinking about if you’re setting your own salary.

-Profitability.
-When businesses start generating a significant amount of revenue, it’s usually time for the person running the business to have a think about giving themselves a raise.
+When businesses start generating a significant amount of revenue, it’s usually time for the person running the business to think about giving themselves a raise.
 You can approach this by literally running a performance review on yourself.
 Consider the following questions:

 - How responsible for the uptick in profits was your input?